 5 Key Players In Public Health

-The first female administrator of the UN Development Program is an advocate for women's issues and the elderly.
+The first female administrator of the UN Development Program is an advocate for elderly and women's issues.

-Director General of the World Health Organization managed the outbreak of SARS in Hong Kong in 2002.
+Director General of the World Health Organization, she managed the outbreak of SARS in Hong Kong in 2002.